tichaonax/esp8266-react-scheduler/README.md

 Make sure you are familiar with building the project by going to [*rjwats*](https://github.com/rjwats/esp8266-react) for more documentation.
 It might be helpful to just go through the exercise and build that project on its own before you clone my [*react scheduler*](https://github.com/tichaonax/esp8266-react-scheduler).

-If you run into issues with the date-picker in REACT follow the steps [*here*](https://material-ui-pickers.dev/getting-started/installation), a manual intervention may be needed in that case:

-You may need to install the following modules after an attempt on the initial build.

-	npm i @material-ui/pickers
-	npm i @date-io/date-fns@1.x date-fns

 I try to keep updating my master branch from rjwats to take advantage of any new updates that may be useful.